OpenMPT/openmpt/README.md

     If you don't want this, uncomment `#define NO_VST` and comment out `#define MPT_WITH_ASIO` in the file `common/BuildSettings.h`.

+    The ASIO and VST SDKs can be downloaded automatically on Windows 7 or later with 7-Zip installed by just running the `build/download_externals.cmd` script.

+    If you do not want to or cannot use this script, you may follow these manual steps instead:

      -  ASIO:

         If you use `#define MPT_WITH_ASIO`, you will need to put the ASIO SDK in